hashicorp/terraform-provider-google/website/docs/r/bigquery_dataset_access.html.markdown

 ~> **Note:** If this resource is used alongside a `google_bigquery_dataset` resource, the dataset resource must either have no defined `access` blocks or a `lifecycle` block with `ignore_changes = [access]` so they don't fight over which accesses should be on the dataset.
+Additionally, both resource cannot be modified in the same apply.

 To get more information about DatasetAccess, see: